Society of Saint Pius X: Denying the validity of the suppression and the excommunications

-Jurisdiction

-When told by a journalist of InfoVaticana that what Pope Francis had decided in March 2017 was instead that, "from now on, the weddings celebrated by the priests from the FSSPX are going to be recognized", Cardinal Raymond Leo Burke, who had not seen the actual document, remarked:That is a very significant action of the Holy Father, and it also indicates that in some way there must be a reconciliation of the SSPX because basically what the Pope is saying is that the priests in this society, when they witness marriages, are exercising jurisdiction in the Roman Catholic Church.In reality, it is local ordinaries, not the society, that in the document are authorized, if they wish, to delegate jurisdiction to SSPX priests to assist canonically at some marriages.

-The society's view is that, before Pope Francis's authorizations, their priests held "supplied" jurisdiction (power of governance) for confessions and marriages.
-They received this supplied jurisdiction by law and not "by delegation or by mandate of the Sovereign Pontiff or the diocesan bishops or of regularly appointed parish priests."

-Since the grants by Pope Francis, the society says that its priests have or can have ordinary jurisdiction for the sacraments of confession and marriage.
-It adds that, in cases where a diocesan bishop refuses to grant delegation for a marriage, SSPX priests can still use extraordinary jurisdiction.

-SSPX today
+The SSPX considers that its suppression as a canonical organization by the Catholic Church is null and void.

+The SSPX also considers its 1988 and 2026 excommunications as null and void.

+The SSPX considers itself not to be in schism with the Catholic Church.

+Organisational structure

 A liturgy held at the society's St. Jude's Chapel, Philadelphia, U.S.

-As of March 2021, the society had 3 bishops and 676 priests residing in 36 countries, 760 Mass centers, 159 priories, 135 religious brothers, 82 sister oblates, 190 seminarians in five seminaries, 63 pre-seminarians in three pre-seminaries.
+As of January 2026, the society had 2 bishops and 733 priests residing in 77 countries, 760 Mass centers, 159 priories, 144 religious brothers, 88 sister oblates, 264 seminarians in five seminaries.

 In 2025, the Congregation of the Sisters of the Society Saint Pius X numbered 245 professed sisters in 30 communities throughout 10 countries: France, Belgium, Switzerland, Germany, Italy, the United States, Argentina, Gabon, the Dominican Republic, and Australia.

 The society is divided into two classes of territorial units called districts and autonomous houses, each headed by a superior.
 An autonomous house may become a district after three priories have been established within its jurisdiction.
 The most recent organizational addition of the society is the Autonomous House of Central America and the Caribbean, formed from territory taken from the District of Mexico, erected on 1 October 2017.
 Over 120 (>20%) of the society's priests are stationed in the District of France.

-The society managed to triple the number of its chapels in Poland from 2019 to 2021.